nsrahmad/McCLIM/Extensions/fonts/README.md

 We support both `standard-text-style` and `device-font-text-style`.
-The former verifies in `text-style-to-font` if the `text-style` is already registered in the system or if we can load it from the provided mappings. `device-font-text-style` has a separate method specialization working with `make-truetype-font` or `fontconfig-font-name` which tries to find requested font `find-fontconfig-font`.
+The former verifies in `text-style-to-font` if the `text-style` is already registered in the system or if we can load it from the provided mappings.